 If you like Revenants already, you'll probably love this theme.
 This theme restricts you to pretty much just Revenants, and rewards you with ... slightly better Revenants.

-This theme was very competitive throughout 2017 if built in a specific way.
-Essentially, it aimed to maximise the number of Revenant units and thus maximise the models regenerated per turn, thereby overwhelming opponents because they aren't prepared to deal with so much infantry.
-With Deneghra1 in charge, it could knock the enemy down with Scourge then shoot it to death with Ghost Shots - all cranked up to 11 with her feat + Parasite.
+Before 2017 the theme was very strong if built in a specific way - maximising the number of Revenant units and thus maximise the models regenerated per turn, thereby overwhelming opponents because they aren't prepared to deal with so much infantry.
+With pre-nerf Deneghra1 in charge, it could knock the enemy down with Scourge then shoot it to death with Ghost Shots - all cranked up to 11 with her feat + Parasite.

 Drawbacks & Downsides